ParthaDas-Dev/DynamicTravelWebsite.github.io/README.md

  The Dynamic version : https://dynamictravelwebsite.000webhostapp.com/index.php

-Note: Fews Changes were made in the dynamic version of this website, therefore static version of the website make look or feel slightly different.
+Note: Fews Changes were made in the dynamic version of this website, therefore static version of the website might look or feel slightly different.